 Recent studies indicate that around 1 in 5 online shoppers have had their identity stolen at some point in their life.
 Because of this, around 40% of consumers will only buy products from well-known websites.

-If you want to attract these people, you need to make them feel safe.
+If you want to attract new customers, you need to make them feel safe.

 The best way to do that is to use a payment service that will keep their sensitive information completely safe.
 Your system needs to have proper encryption along with other security features.
 Being transparent about your security measures can also help.